 - Department of State Fundings

-Another way to study abroad without financial burden is through the Department of State funding opportunities.
-Because of the value of international education, the United States government has a lot of funding opportunities to enable students of all backgrounds to study abroad.
-There are scholarships like the Gilman geared toward underrepresented communities; other scholarships like the Boren & CLS are for students interested in learning critical languages such as Arabic, Chinese, or Swahili.
-In a future post, we will discuss these scholarship opportunities and the application process.
-However, it is essential to know that some of this funding ranges from $1,000 to $25,000, allowing you to enjoy all the benefits of studying abroad without any financial burden.
+Another way to study abroad without incurring a financial burden is through Department of State funding opportunities.
+Due to the value of international education, the United States government offers numerous funding opportunities to enable students from all backgrounds to study abroad.
+There are scholarships, such as the Gilman, geared toward underrepresented communities.
+To accommodate students from diverse educational backgrounds, the Gilman program offers subcategories tailored to students in STEM fields, those who speak critical languages, and those with military backgrounds through the Gilman-McCain Scholarships.
+Other scholarships, such as the Boren & CLS, are available for students interested in learning critical languages, including Arabic, Chinese, or Swahili.
+This post provides a more detailed discussion of these scholarship opportunities.
+It is essential to know that some of this funding ranges from $1,000 to $25,000, allowing you to enjoy all the benefits of studying abroad without any financial burden.

 I received two Department of State funding programs, the Gilman Scholarship to France and the Fulbright to Belgium, among many other scholarships that have enabled me to study abroad without any financial burden.
-When I examined my study abroad experiences, from China to Belgium, I received a combined total of $50,000 in scholarships and tuition reimbursements, showing that you can study abroad without any financial burden, but you need to seek scholarship opportunities.
-Any student interested in studying abroad should be familiar with two campus offices: the international office and the office of fellowship and academic opportunities.
+Upon examining my study abroad experiences, which spanned China to Belgium, I received a combined total of $50,000 in scholarships and tuition reimbursements.
+This demonstrates that studying abroad is possible without financial burden, provided you actively seek out scholarship opportunities.
+Any student interested in studying abroad should be familiar with two campus offices: the International Office and the Office of Fellowship and Academic Opportunities.

 - Acquiring Language Proficiency

 While not all study abroad destinations necessitate learning a new language, having a basic grasp of the local language can significantly enhance the overall experience.
-Therefore, when considering studying abroad, you should factor in language proficiency.
-Although English is a global language, it is pivotal to acquire new languages to foster better intercultural exchange and build communities in different parts of the world.
-When you study abroad, especially for a semester or an academic year, you immerse yourself in the local community.
-You must be familiar with the local language to order coffee at a small town cafe.
+Therefore, when considering studying abroad, it is essential to factor in your language proficiency.
+Although English is a global language, acquiring new languages is pivotal to fostering better intercultural exchange and building communities in different parts of the world.
+When you study abroad, especially for a semester or an academic year, you become fully immersed in the local community.
+To order coffee at a small-town cafe, you will need to be familiar with the local language.
 Wherever you hope to study abroad, evaluating your day-to-day communication with the local community is vital.
+Knowing the basics of a language is another way to keep yourself safe and allows you to blend in.

 You don’t have to know a language before traveling.
-That is why many people who study abroad take a language class aside from the courses towards their majors.
+That is why many people who study abroad take a language class in addition to the courses required for their majors.
 You can learn the local language while studying abroad, providing an even more intense immersion process because the country where you hope to study overseas becomes your classroom.
-In today’s market, language skills are crucial for effective communication and cultural integration for programs in non-English-speaking countries.
-You boost your resume and make yourself marketable to any company.
+When I studied abroad in China and France, my programs were taught in Mandarin and French, which allowed me to immerse myself in the respective countries’ cultures.
+In today’s market, language skills are essential for effective communication and cultural integration in programs operating in non-English-speaking countries.
+You enhance your resume and become more marketable to any company.
 That is why the U.S. government has programs geared toward acquiring foreign languages, so you should consider learning a new language when planning to study abroad.

 - Cultural Immersion Opportunities

 Another factor potential study abroad applicants should consider is the cultural immersion opportunities.
-One of the most enriching aspects of studying abroad is cultural immersion.
-Students should seek programs that offer immersive experiences beyond the classroom – interacting with locals, participating in cultural events, and exploring historical sites.
+One of the most enriching aspects of studying abroad is the opportunity for cultural immersion.
+Students should seek programs that offer immersive experiences beyond the classroom, such as interacting with locals, participating in cultural events, and exploring historical sites.
 This fosters a deeper understanding of the host country’s traditions and way of life.
-I am a big proponent of students studying abroad for a semester or an academic year if they can because being in a place for a long time allows you to walk in other people’s shoes.
+Students should study abroad for a semester or an academic year whenever possible, as this length of time allows them to walk in other people’s shoes.

-On week-long trips, I cannot help but be a tourist and try to see as much as possible without fully processing what I am learning or seeing.
+On week-long trips, I often find myself acting like a tourist, trying to see as much as possible without fully processing what I am learning or experiencing.
 However, living somewhere for more than four weeks makes you part of that community.
 You create a routine as a member of that country.
 The classroom is one of many learning places when studying abroad.
 Therefore, it is vital to choose a program where you can learn as much as possible and immerse yourself in the culture so that when you return, you can be the spokesperson for that community in your academic, personal, and professional testimonies.
 That is why when you apply for the programs and the scholarships, they ask how you hope to immerse yourself in the country where you propose to study abroad.

 - Professional Development Opportunities

 Aside from evaluating the cultural immersion opportunities, you should also consider the professional development opportunities.
-I tell students to consider how their chosen location will Provide professional development opportunities during and after their program.
+I advise students to consider how their chosen location will offer professional development opportunities both during and after their program.
 Studying abroad is not only about academics; it’s a chance to enhance professional skills and build a global network.
 Seek programs that offer internships, research opportunities, or connections to local industries, providing valuable hands-on experience and a competitive edge in the job market.

 - Embrace Cultural Exchange and Diversity

-I know a lot of Americans who travel abroad but need to recognize that they are supposed to learn from their host communities and exchange knowledge.
-Some Americans travel with their biases and look to tell others how they are wrong on things that they do not immerse themselves in.
-They want to avoid being in the learner’s seat or observant role.
-Therefore, when preparing to study abroad, you should mentally prepare yourself to embrace a different culture.
-You should anticipate that you will be a minority and a foreigner.
+Therefore, when preparing to study abroad, it is essential to mentally prepare yourself to adapt to a different culture.
+You should anticipate being a minority and a foreigner.
 You will not be in your “normal” environment, and as much as you want to be embraced in this new “normal,” you should also embrace others.
-If you are stuck in your ways, you will not enjoy the benefits of what it means to participate in a cultural exchange.
-Therefore, it is vital to prepare your mentality, learn as much as you can before traveling, and be open-minded because studying abroad, when done right, will be the most transformative experience of your life.
+If you are stuck in your ways, you will not enjoy the benefits of participating in a cultural exchange.
+Therefore, it is vital to prepare your mindset, learn as much as possible before traveling, and remain open-minded, because studying abroad, when done correctly, will be one of the most transformative experiences of your life.

 I cannot begin to express how I have grown since I started traveling seven years ago.
 I began my 20s, embarking on experiences I never even dreamt of.
 I still cannot believe I speak Chinese.
-It is still unbelievable to me to say I celebrated my 21st birthday in Paris, my 23rd in Belgium, and my 25th in Barcelona.
+It still amazes me to say that I celebrated my 21st birthday in Paris, my 23rd in Belgium, and my 25th in Barcelona.
 I have become a well-rounded person, embodying diverse cultures and schools of thought, and I feel comfortable living anywhere in the world.
-Hence, I advocate for studying abroad, and as a 2023 Gilman Alumni Ambassador, I speak to young people and college students about the opportunities to travel and exchange cultures because when people see that you are interested in their cultures, they become interested in yours.
+Hence, I advocate for studying abroad, and as a 2023 Gilman Alumni Ambassador, I speak to young people and college students about the opportunities to travel and exchange cultures.
+When people see that you are interested in their cultures, they become interested in yours.

 In conclusion, studying abroad is an adventure that offers American students a chance to broaden their horizons and shape their personal and professional identities.
-By carefully considering these seven factors – from choosing the right program to evaluating the cultural and professional development opportunities, students can embark on a transformative journey that will leave a mark in their lives.
+By carefully considering these seven factors – from selecting the right program to evaluating cultural and professional development opportunities – students can embark on a transformative journey that will leave a lasting impact on their lives.
 So, prepare, research, and embark on this journey with an open heart and an eagerness to learn, grow, and embrace the world.

 xoxo,